SatelliteApplicationsCatapult/ard-workflows/Docker/README.md

 In order to be able to get/put data from/to S3, you need to ensure that the environment variables `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` are set.

 ## Jupyter Notebook
-Jupyter Notebook can be accessed at the URL: http://{Serve's IP Address}:8888\
+Jupyter Notebook can be accessed at the URL: http://{Serve's IP Address}:8888 for the first replica, 8889 for the second one if present, and so on.\
 For the access token, check the CMD statement within the [Dockerfile](Dockerfile).

 ## TODO